iMikie/Create_Processing_Library/README.md

 ```
 The processing.serial library relies on *serial.jar* and *jssc.jar* which are found at that second really long path in the -classpath arguement.

-You can define more than one class in a library:  only one, the one whose name is on the .java file can be public, though.
-You can have multiple packages (each defined in its own .java file) in a library.
+You can define more than one class in a library but only one can be public, the one whose name is on the .java file.
+You can have multiple packages (each defined in its own .java file inside the library folder) in a Processing library.
 If you want to do more, look at
     https://github.com/processing/processing/wiki/Library-Basics

 There’s lots more info there.